tipi di tessuto

 • High absorption capacity of dyes and special finishes

-• Good yield when cutting and packaging
+• Good performance when cut and sewn.

-Property Average value
+Properties Average value

 Stretching Medium (10-20%)

-Abrasion resistance Medium-low
+Abrasion resistance Medium-Low

-Dimensional stability High, if stabilized
+Stability dimensional High, if stabilized

 Pilling Medium

-Drapeability High
+Draevability High

 Synthetic fabrics – general technical characteristics